Michael Cimino: 2010s

 In the early 2010s, French film producer Vincent Maraval worked on various projects with Cimino, none of which came to fruition.
 One film, an original screenplay by Cimino himself titled Cream Rises, followed the daily lives of two young female models, (whom Maraval compared to Paris Hilton and Nicole Richie) who are "completely disconnected from reality" and live a hedonistic life in Los Angeles filled with empty sex and boozing.
-Cimino wanted Taylor Swift to play one of leads, but since she was unknown at the time, Maraval passed on it.
+Cimino wanted Taylor Swift to play one of the leads, but since she was unknown at the time, Maraval passed on it.
 Halfway through the film, the more timid of the two girls is murdered and the other heads to the countryside to find her uncle, "An old cowboy farmer with very Western values", whom Christopher Walken was to embody.
 "It was something very contemporary," Maraval explained, "About the world of today and its confrontation with the world of yesterday.
 As if the cinema of Cimino looked at the cinema of today.
 It was very moving."
 The script for Cream Rises was also read by the TV channel Arte, who were apparently "enthusiastic" about possibly investing.

 Other projects Cimino worked on with Maraval later in his life include a feature adaptation of the Tennessee Williams short story "One Arm" as well as a film about the history of America from the point of view of the Native Americans.

 At the persistence of Joann Carelli, Cimino meticulously supervised a restoration of Heaven's Gate frame-by-frame, for The Criterion Collection, where he restored the original film's color.
 Cimino said, while at first hesitant to revisit the film, that his instincts quickly took over: